DrTTom/EasyData/README.md

 - insert data elements at specified positions
 - create recurring elements by expanding a FOR-expression
 - support conditional elements.
+- support definition of macros and values to keep the structure complex templates simple

 Although this project has been created as example for teaching, first tests show that creation of LaTeX or DOCX documents already works well enough to be of practical use.